Parth131119/Replace-Default-Post-Label-In-Wordpress/README.md

 # Replace-Default-Post-Label-In-Wordpress
-Replace Posts Label as Blogs in Admin Panel
+Replace Posts Label as Blogs in Admin Panel // Put This Code in Function File
-In Function File Use This Code